Initial teacher education update 7 March 2017

 Recruitment Analysis – Mark Crowley (Nottingham Trent University):

-Mark Crowley considered data from UCAS applications and Department for Education recruitment data to provide a review of targets set through the teacher supply model and a review of recruitment through the ITT census.
-He also used collected data collected from Freedom of Information request to consider the role of Subject Knowledge Enhancement courses (SKEs), including an insight into some interesting finds about other providers and their use of SKEs.
+Mark Crowley considered data from UCAS applications and Department for Education (DfE) recruitment data to provide a review of targets set through the teacher supply model and a review of recruitment through the ITT census.
+He also used data collected from Freedom of Information requests to consider the role of Subject Knowledge Enhancement courses (SKEs), including an insight into some interesting finds about other providers and their use of SKEs.

 Isaac Physics – Ally Davies (Isaac Physics):

-Ally Davies presented on the DfE funded project that provides a free online marking service to teachers allowing for less time marking and more time giving feedback.
+Ally Davies presented on the DfE-funded project that provides a free online marking service to teachers allowing for less time marking and more time giving feedback.
 The benefits of Isaac Physics also include allowing teachers to spot common mistakes and provide timely intervention.